 As a parent, dealing with injuries is something of an inevitability.
 You probably don’t want to hear this, but unless you plan on wrapping your kids up in cotton wool, they are going to get injured at some point, or another.
 This could be when they’re riding their bike, out playing with their friends or even doing something stupid.

-You probably remember being a kid and we’re sure you have a few memories of your own cuts and bruises.
+You probably remember being a kid and have a few memories of your own cuts and bruises.
 But, how do you handle these injuries?
 Or rather, how do you handle the cost that comes with them?

 Staying Off Work